cedaro/satispress/README.md

 ## Why a WordPress Installation?

-Many plugins don't have publicly accessible repositories, so managing them with Composer can be a hassle.
-Instead, SatisPress allows plugins to be managed in a standard WordPress installation, leveraging the built-in update process.
-The whitelisted plugins are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in `composer.json` or `satis.json`.
+Many plugins don't have public repositories, so managing them with Composer can be a hassle.
+Instead, SatisPress allows plugins to be managed in a standard WordPress installation, leveraging the built-in update process to handle the myriad licensing schemes that would be impossible to account for outside of WordPress.

+The whitelisted plugins are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in a project's `composer.json` or even your own `satis.json`.

 ## Whitelisting Plugins

+Plugins must be whitelisted to be exposed as Composer packages.

-Create a custom WordPress plugin and hook into the `satispress_plugins` filter to whitelist plugins that should be exposed as packages.
-The plugin basename should be added to the filtered array.
+Create a custom WordPress plugin and hook into the `satispress_plugins` filter.
+The plugin basename should be added to the array returned by the filter.
 The basename is the main plugin file's relative path from the plugins directory.

 ```php
 <?php